Lake Steward’s Report By Mike Thorne - Updated September 2019

-Hi fellow cottagers, this is my first attempt at explaining the water quality in our lake based on some recent sampling.
-On August 20, 2017 Don Drouillard and I completed the annual lake sampling which consists of sampling for E. coli-an indicator of bacterial pollution from warm blooded folks like us, Total Phosphorus which is an indicator of potential algae blooms and pH which is an indicator of loss of alkalinity in the lake at five sites around the lake.
-We have been sampling at these same 5 sites for a number of years now which gives us a good snapshot of Water Quality in the lake over time.
+Hi fellow cottagers, here is an explanation of the water quality in our lake based on some recent sampling.
+In August 2018, Don Drouillard and I completed the annual lake sampling which consists of sampling for E. coli-an indicator of bacterial pollution from warm blooded folks like us, Total Phosphorus which is an indicator of potential algae blooms and pH which is an indicator of loss of alkalinity in the lake at five sites around the lake.
+We have been sampling at these same 5 sites for a number of years now which gives us an indicator of Water Quality in the lake over time.
 We also take Secchi disc readings at each location which gives us an indication of whether water clarity in the lake is deteriorating or improving over time.

 Samples are taken at roughly the same location each year at 1.
 Inlet 2.
 Gull Rock 3.
 Deep Bay 4.
 Miners’ Bay and 5.
 Lake outlet.
-A 6th location is sampled off Rackety for Total Phosphorus as part of the Lake Partners Program-no results yet.
+A 6th location is sampled off Rackety for Total Phosphorus as part of the Lake Partners Program.

 All areas sampled on the lake were within safe swimming levels of 20 cfu /100 ml.
-Considering the amount of rain we had this summer the E. coli levels were low being 2 cfu/100ml or less except for the inlet to the lake and opposite Rackety which were 12 and 6 cfu/ 100ml respectively which is to be expected as the water moves from the inlet to the outlet.
+Considering the amount of rain we had the spring, the E. coli levels were low, except for the inlet to the lake and opposite Rackety and Gull Rock which were 22, 4 and 2 cfu/ 100ml respectively which is to be expected as the water moves from the inlet to the outlet.